ubernostrum/django-flashpolicies/docs/views.rst

    the domain: setting meta-policy information in other policy files is forbidden by the cross-domain policy specification.

-   :param request: The incoming Django
+   :param request: The incoming HTTP request.
-     :class:`~django.http.HttpRequest`.
+   :type request: django.http.HttpRequest
-   :param permitted: A :class:`str` indicating the extent to which
+   :param permitted: The metapolicy value to use. :ref:`A set of
-      other policies are permitted. :ref:`A set of constants is available, defining acceptable values for this argument
+      constants is available, defining acceptable values for this argument <metapolicy-constants>`.
-      <metapolicy-constants>`.
+   :type permitted: str
-   :param domains: An :class:`~typing.Iterable` of domains from which
+   :param domains: The domains from which to allow access.
+Each value
-      to allow access.
-Each value may be either a domain name (e.g., `"example.com"`) or a wildcard (e.g., `"*.example.com"`).
+      may be either a domain name (e.g., `"example.com"`) or a wildcard (e.g., `"*.example.com"`).
 Due to serious potential security issues, it is strongly recommended that you not use wildcard domain values.
+   :type domains: typing.Iterable
-   :rtype: :class:`~django.http.HttpResponse`
+   :rtype: django.http.HttpResponse

 .. function:: no_access(request)